-Play – the ability to let go of anger, resentment and negative emotions of the past and focus positively on the present.
+Play – the ability to let go of anger, resentment, and negative emotions of the past and focus positively on the present.
 It is being in the state of flow, staying open to the possibilities of the moment.

 Create some fun.
 Experiment.
 Live in the moment.
 Be curious and spontaneous.
 Cleverly reward staff for their ideas.
 Look for the laughs at work and at home!
 When you’re living in the moment, you have no outside demands, no worries, no pressure… just good, stress-free living.
 It’s in this state that you can deal creatively with the disruptions of the day.

 Surprise –– it’s all about adding an unexpected element of play.
 It’s being in the state of play with the intent to trick or astonish others in a good way.
-The reason celebration fails in most organizations today, is because it becomes institutionalized.
+The reason that celebration fails in most organizations today is because it has become institutionalized.
 Celebrations can go stale, fast.
 The best surprise includes creatively catching people doing something right.
 It’s surprising team members with more of what’s highest on their joy list.
 It’s creating an experience that honors who they are and the good work that they do.
 If you want to keep a celebration fresh and fun, add a little surprise.

 So my recommendation to you is to not get out of bed in the morning without turning on your GPS.
 It makes good dollars and sense, for it’s guaranteed to engage your employees and your customers.
-Gallup estimates that 500 billion dollars a year is lost in productivity due to dis-engaged employees.
-Hay Group reports that companies with engaged employees outperform dis-engaged employees 54% in employee retention, 89% in customer satisfaction, and 400% in revenue growth.
+Gallup estimates that 500 billion dollars a year is lost in productivity due to disengaged employees.
+Hay Group reports that companies with engaged employees outperform disengaged employees 54% in employee retention, 89% in customer satisfaction, and 400% in revenue growth.